salman-abedin/bolt/README.md

 ## How it works

-- **generate-list** script gets all of your preferred file paths at startup from your whitelist config and it filters out the blacklist matches
+- **generate-list** gets all of your preferred file paths at startup from your whitelist config and it filters out the blacklist matches

-- **search** script shows you a dmenu prompt to pick a file
+- **search** shows you a dmenu prompt to pick a file

-- **launch** script launches the file according to it's type
+- **launch** opens the chosen file according to it's type

 - **watch-list** monitors changes in your whitelist directories and updates your search list accordingly